Venezuelan border town swells with internal migrants

 Merchants heading for the center of Venezuela hop on buses and load them with sacks of rice, boxes of medicine, cartons of toothpaste and even car tires that they bought in neighboring Colombia.
 On the arrivals side, exhausted travelers descend from buses and make their way toward the border, where they will shop for food or get their passports stamped to leave Venezuela for good.

-“I didn’t expect to stay here, but I had to because I didn’t have more money to continue my journey,” said Ricardo Rocha, a lomo taxista from central Venezuela, who arrived in San Antonio last year.
+“I didn’t expect to stay here, but I had to because I didn’t have more money to continue my journey,” said Richard Rondon, a lomo taxista from central Venezuela, who arrived in San Antonio last year.

 “Food has become very unaffordable there,” he said.
 “And it’s also hard to get a job.”

-Note: This story has been corrected to show that the name of lomo taxista is Richard Rondon.